xbeat/Machine-Learning/README.md

 Tokenization is the process of breaking down text into smaller units called tokens.
 It is a crucial step in natural language processing (NLP) tasks, as it prepares the input text for further processing.
 Tokens can be words, subwords, or even characters, depending on the tokenization strategy.

+## SGD with Momentum in Deep Learning

+Introduction to SGD with Momentum

+Stochastic Gradient Descent (SGD) with Momentum is an optimization algorithm used in deep learning to accelerate convergence and reduce oscillations during training.
+It introduces a velocity term that accumulates past gradients, allowing the optimizer to move faster in consistent directions and dampen oscillations in inconsistent directions.

 ## Deep Learning Slideshow with TensorFlow and PyTorch

 Introduction to Deep Learning